 Once the Financial Conduct Authority (FCA) investigators have:

-completed their investigation (including producing a Preliminary Investigation Report and taking into account any comments made by the subject of the investigation in response to this initial report)
+completed their investigation (including ordinarily producing a Preliminary Investigation Report and taking into account any comments made by the subject of the investigation in response to this initial report)

 the RDC has agreed that the matter should be referred to enforcement action

-the formal disciplinary process begins.
+the formal enforcement process begins.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.